John Inverdale is one of the country’s leading radio and television presenters of the generation.

 John has worked on the BBC’s Wimbledon coverage since 1986, presenting ‘Today at Wimbledon’ on BBC for more than a decade, and in 2013, returned to hosting the 5 Live coverage in addition to his television work.
 He has also presented the French Open coverage on ITV for the past three years.

-Throughout 2017 and 2018, John Inverdale presented the Rugby 6 Nations for BBC TV and did commentary at Wimbledon for BBC TV, Cheltenham Races, Golf Open, for BBC Radio as well as presenting the French Open for ITV.
-John Inverdale will present the Autumn Internationals in November 2018 and continue working for BBC TV.
+Throughout 2017, 2018 and 2019, John Inverdale presented the Rugby 6 Nations for BBC TV and commentated at Wimbledon for BBC TV and at Cheltenham Races and Golf Open for BBC Radio.
+John Inverdale presented the Autumn Internationals in November 2018 and Autumn 2019.